woshilapin/kirin/readme.md

 Its role is to provide all information available in db for a given provider in the rabbitmq queue, so that Kraken can restart fully aware of realtime.

-There can be several of these if load is important.
+There can be several of these if the load is important.

 #### Kirin-beat